-In British Columbia, properties are assessed at their "highest and best use" (market value).
-As Metro Vancouver cities grow and evolve, OCPs and Neighborhood Plans are developed to set out 20-25 year plans to densify communities to support anticipated population and job growth, and to expand commercial and light industrial space.
+As Metro Vancouver cities grow and evolve, OCPs and Neighborhood Plans are developed to set out 20-25 year plans to increase density in communities to support anticipated population and job growth, and to expand commercial and light industrial space.
 As OCPs and Neighborhood Plans are implemented over time, certain properties will continue their existing use for a number of years until redevelopment occurs, while their assessed value reflects a higher & better "future" use as per OCPs/Neighborhood Plans.